MatejKoplan/flats_spider/README.md

 ### 1.2 Separate configurations for development, production, etc.
 We should use different `.env` files for development, production, etc.

-## 2. Scaling the scraping (processing power considerations)
-When visiting pages on a large scale, scaling needs to be considered.

-## 3. Ensuring Correct Results
+## 2. Ensuring Correct Results
 Scrapy, by default, uses HTTP requests to visit websites.
 While this works fine most of the time, it can lead to incorrect results when pages are written as Single Page Applications or rely on JavaScript to load more data later on.
 Scrapy provides middleware with which we can use a headless browser instead of using raw HTTP requests.

-## 4. Scaling the Project (development and organisational considerations)
+## 3. Scaling the Project (development and organisational considerations)
 If the desire is to scrape on a larger scale, then there are several challenges that need to be addressed:
 1. Distributing the load.
 As the number of sites we need to process increases, it will be necessary to parallelize the scraping process.
 Scrapy uses multiple threads, but only one core by default.
 Using different approaches such as Python's multiprocessing, Docker's `--scale`, or Kubernetes for very large scales, we can scale the extraction process arbitrarily.